Scope and Evidence Control

 Why scope matters in TISAX

 TISAX is built on trust.
-For that trust to exist, assessors and customers must clearly understand what is included in the assessment and what is not.
+For that trust to exist, assessors and customers need to understand what the assessment includes and what it does not.
 The TISAX Participant Handbook explains that the assessment scope defines the start and end points of the audit.
-Any part of an organisation that handles customer information must sit within the scope.
+Any team that handles customer information should include those areas within the scope.
+As a result, everyone gains clarity from the start.

 A poorly defined scope can cause problems.
-If locations, systems, or processes are missed, the assessment result may not meet customer expectations.
+If teams miss locations, systems, or processes, the assessment result may not meet customer expectations.
 This often leads to scope changes, extra audit work, and delays.
-ParkinsonHowe helps organisations define a standard TISAX scope, which is accepted across the automotive industry and avoids unnecessary complications.
+ParkinsonHowe helps organisations define a standard TISAX scope, which the automotive industry accepts and which avoids unnecessary complications.
+Therefore, precise scope definition is essential.

 Managing evidence the right way

-TISAX assessments are based on evidence.
-Evidence shows that security controls exist and operate as intended.
+TISAX assessments rely on evidence.
+Evidence shows that security controls exist and that teams operate them as intended.
 This includes policies, procedures, records, and system outputs.
-The handbook makes clear that evidence must support the self‑assessment and be available to the audit provider.
+The handbook makes clear that teams must provide evidence to support the self-assessment and make it available to the audit provider.
+Consequently, evidence management plays a central role.

-Good evidence control means documents are easy to find, up to date, and clearly linked to TISAX requirements.
-When evidence is structured and consistent, assessors can complete their work more efficiently.
-This reduces disruption to day‑to‑day operations and supports a smoother assessment process.
+Good evidence control means teams keep documents easy to find, up to date, and clearly linked to TISAX requirements.
+When teams structure evidence consistently, assessors can complete their work more efficiently.
+This reduces disruption to day-to-day operations and supports a smoother assessment process.
+In turn, organisations experience fewer audit delays.

 Understanding TISAX Assessment Levels